OliverLeenders/ChessEngineVS/README.md

 # ChessEngineVS

-Moved from ChessEngine repo which was compiled using gcc for linux, to new repo based in MS Visual Studio.
+Moved from ChessEngine repo (now private) which was compiled using gcc for linux, to new repo based in MS Visual Studio.

 ## Features
 * Mailbox (single 64 square array) board representation.